moreati/scanwalk/README.md

 `scanwalk.walk()` behaviour differs from `os.walk()`
 - directories and files are intermingled, rather than seperated
 - Traversal is always semi depth-first
-- there's no way to skip directories (WIP)

 ## Related work